IceTank/Rusher-SpeedMeasure/README.md

 # Rusher Speed Measure Plugin

+Rusherhack plugin to measure speed over long distances

+This is intended to measure long distance travel on highways, to estimate how long it will take to get to a specific waypoint.
+Can also estimate how long a given distance will take to travel at the last measured speed.

 ## Install
 - Install as a rusherhack plugin (see rusher hack discord for more info)